Five for Fighting

-Vladimir John Ondrasik III (born January 7, 1965), also known by his stage name Five for Fighting, is an American singer-songwriter and pianist.
+Vladimir John Ondrasik III (born January 7, 1965), known professionally as Five for Fighting, is an American singer-songwriter and pianist.
 He is best known for his piano-based soft rock, such as the top 40 hits "Superman (It's Not Easy)" (2001), "100 Years" (2003), and "The Riddle" (2006).
 He also had a string of moderate hits on the adult contemporary charts in the late 2000s and into the 2010s, including "World" (2006) and "Chances" (2009).

 Ondrasik has recorded six studio albums, one EP, and several live albums as Five for Fighting.
 Ondrasik's song "Superman" was nominated for a Grammy in 2002.
 The singer has had songs featured in 350 films, TV shows, and advertisements.
 As of 2025, Five for Fighting's music has over one billion streams.

 Early years

 Ondrasik was born in Los Angeles, California, a child of a musical family.
 He is of Slovak descent.
 His mother was a piano teacher who taught at John F. Kennedy High School in Granada Hills, Los Angeles, where he graduated.
 He learned the piano as a child.
 In his teens, he learned to play the guitar and started to write music.
 While he also learned to sing opera, taught by Ron Anderson, he soon decided that he wanted to be a singer and songwriter.

 While in college, Ondrasik continued to pursue music in his spare time.
 He graduated from UCLA with a degree in applied science and mathematics.